LocallyUnknown/LocallyUnknown/README.md

 Hey there!
 Welcome to my Read Me!
 You can call me Tord!
 I'm a teen, bi, genderfluid, abrosexual, and transgender.
-I go by He/They and am taken by 2 people Dez and Tom/A<3 I like gaming,listening to music,drawing,watching videos,rping,social media,and chilling.
+I go by He/They.
+I am a Taurus-Gemini.
+Taken by 2 people Dez and Tom/A<3
+I like gaming,listening to music,drawing,watching videos,rping,social media,and chilling.
 <!--
 **LocallyUnknown/LocallyUnknown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.